leangjia/blender_docs/manual/grease_pencil/modifiers/color/tint.rst

    Defines the tint gradient color for mixing with the original vertex color.

 Object
-   An :ref:`ui-data-id` to select an object (usually an empty), which position and rotation will be used to define the center of the effect.
+   A :ref:`ui-data-id` to select an object (usually an empty), which position and rotation will be used to define the center of the effect.

 Radius
-   Defines the maxiumum distance of the effect.
+   Defines the maximum distance of the effect.

 Strength
    Controls the amount for the color mixing.